 01. The free booze

-Free booze might sound like a good thing at first, but face it: your tolerance isn't what it was.
-Telling your boss what you really think, twerking on the dance floor and accidentally head-butting the receptionist while slurring a story isn't appropriate behaviour.
-The flashbacks alone will haunt you for months – and you can kiss goodbye to any chance of a bonus.
+Free booze sounds good, sure.
+But face it: your tolerance isn't what it was.
+Telling your boss what you really think, twerking on the dance floor or head-butting the receptionist while slurring a story isn't considered appropriate behaviour.
+The flashbacks will haunt you for months, and you can kiss goodbye to that Christmas bonus.

 02. The honest drunk

-If it's not you, it'll be them.
+If it isn't you, it'll be them.
 Christmas parties are a recipe for over-sharing.
-Even if you stay on your best behaviour and resist demanding a raise, beware the sloshed colleague who thinks it's a fine opportunity to let rip on your latest design, fashion sense or chances of getting that coveted promotion.
-The worst part about these unwelcome exchanges is once the perpetrator has you in their clutches, they'll never let you go.
+Even if you're on your best behaviour, beware the sloshed colleague who's one fatal white wine away from letting rip on your latest project.
+The worst part about these exchanges is once the perpetrator has you in their clutches, they'll never let you go.

 03. The dancefloor

 Breakdancing.
 Air guitar.
 The worm.
-We've already covered twerking...
-Fuelled by a heady mix of booze and boredom, even the unlikeliest of candidates can transform into a beast on the dance floor.
-Except your moves don't look like they do in your head, and might damage others (as well as your pride – more on that next).
+We've already covered twerking.
+Fuelled by a heady mix of boredom and booze, even the unlikeliest of candidates can transform into a beast on the dance floor.
+Except your moves don't look like they do in your head, and might even damage others – not to mention your pride (more on that next).

 04. Mobile phones

-Yep, there's always someone on hand with a mobile phone to happily record your descent into oblivion.
-Watch in horror the next day as that video of you trying to light the wrong end of a cigarette (you don't even smoke) circulates to everyone on internal email, before taking its rightful place on Facebook.
+Yep, there's always someone on hand to capture your descent into oblivion, recording it for posterity.
+Watch in horror the next day as that video of you trying to light the wrong end of a cigarette (you don't even smoke) circulates around internal email, before taking its rightful place on Facebook.

 05. The mistletoe bearer

-You can guarantee if there's a branch of mistletoe on offer, somebody will become that person.
-But whether they're forcing colleagues into awkward pecks or facilitating a full on swapping of saliva, the outcome always ranks highly in the cringe stakes.
-Remember: there are some things you can't un-see.
+You can guarantee that if there's mistletoe in sight, someone will become that person.
+But whether they're going in for an awkward peck or facilitating a full on swapping of saliva, the outcome always ranks highly in the cringe stakes.
+Remember: some things you can't un-see.

 It's easy to miss the last train home – and don't those taxi drivers know it.
-Assuming you're able to remember where you live and can project the image of someone unlikely to vomit during transit (despite this heroic behaviour, in fact) you'll still be slapped with a hefty taxi bill at the end of the night.
+Assuming you remember where you live (and succeed in projecting the image of someone unlikely to vomit during transit) you'll likely be slapped with a hefty taxi bill at the end of the night.